Koziev/Rifma/README.md

 # RIFMA: A Dataset for Russian Poetry with Accentuation Annotations

-The `RIFMA` dataset consists of approximately [3598](poetry_aligner_tests.md) fragments of Russian-language poems (stanzas and poems) with stress marks and a rhyme scheme information.
+The `RIFMA` dataset consists of approximately [3,598](poetry_aligner_tests.md) fragments of Russian-language poems (stanzas and poems) with stress marks and a rhyme scheme information.
 Fragments are taken from poems of different genres, forms and authored by different poets, to ensure the widest possible coverage.

 This dataset is a supplementary material for our paper [Automated Evaluation of Meter and Rhyme in Russian Generative Poetry](link).

-The initial purpose of this dataset was to automatically check the correctness of the [Russian Poetry Scansion Tool library](https://huggingface.co/inkoziev/RussianPoetryScansionTool).
+This dataset was initially created to validate the [Russian Poetry Scansion Tool library](https://huggingface.co/inkoziev/RussianPoetryScansionTool).
-Then it turned out that there are no similar datasets for the Russian language, and we decided to publish it under an open license for the NLP community.
+Recognizing the lack of similar resources for Russian poetry, we have made it publicly available under an open license to support research in natural language processing (NLP) and computational poetry analysis.

 ### Dataset file